The presence of stones in the gallbladder develops within it and are complex, pebble-like deposits that form within the gallbladder.

 - Stones that are made of cholesterol – These are the most common types of cholecystolithiasis.
 By the way, these cholesterol gallstones are not related to cholesterol levels in the blood.

-The so-called biliary colic is generally triggered by the ingestion of food.
+The ingestion of food generally triggers the so-called biliary colic.
 After a few minutes, the pain peaks and can be extremely severe.

-In general, it is clearly different from the pain associated with duodenal ulcers , which increases slowly and is rarely that severe.
+It is different from the pain associated with duodenal ulcers, which increases slowly and is rarely that severe.

 The term ” colic ” is not always accurate, as it is usually severe, continuous pain that lasts for several hours.
 The pain is not always circumscribed, it is more intense below the right ribs, but it can also be located along the midline.

 Radiation to the right back and right shoulder is typical.
 Nausea is an almost mandatory accompanying symptom.
-Fat intolerance is very common, although fat intolerance alone, without painful colic, is very common and nonspecific.
+Fat intolerance is widespread, although fat discrimination alone, without painful colic, is widespread and nonspecific.

 Examination during the pain episode usually reveals intensive, sometimes low-grade, tenderness in the gallbladder region and low-grade defense in the right epigastric region.